 What's happened

 The Minnesota Wild traded for defenseman Quinn Hughes from Vancouver, giving up three young players and a 2026 first-round pick.
-Hughes, 26, will debut for the Wild soon, aiming to boost their Stanley Cup chances.
+Hughes, 26, will debut soon, aiming to strengthen their Stanley Cup chances.
 The Canucks are rebuilding after a poor season.

 What's behind the headline?